Cooperative Education and Internship Program (CEIP)

 Students have participated in internships through specific program courses, through field experiences or practicum/internships, and through CEIP.
 There is value to the students, employers, and faculty in having a common process through which almost all internships are arranged.
 The NDSU CEIP provides the administrative support for establishing and tracking internships, and can provide the accountability needed by departments, colleges, and the North Dakota University System.

-How do faculty get students into internships?
+How can faculty assist students in finding internships?

 - Some faculty/programs have established strong relationships with employers who regularly seek interns.
 We would encourage continuation of those relationships, and request that the companies and students register their internships through CEIP.

 - Qualified students may find career-related jobs on their own and want to receive university credit for the experience.
 Faculty should have the student contact the NDSU Career Center for registration and initiation of the approval process.

 - Suggest that qualified students review the listing of internships on the Career Center website, CAREERlink.

 How does Cooperative Education and Internship affect student status?